A/B Test

 A/B tests for native iPhone or Android apps

 A/B tests are somewhat more complex for applications.
 This is because it is not possible to present two different versions once the app has been downloaded and deployed on a smartphone.
 There are workarounds that allow you to update your app immediately.
-You can easily change your design and analyze the impact of this change directly.
+You can easily change your design and analyse the impact of this change directly.

 Split tests or redirect tests

-Split testing redirects your traffic to one or more different URLs.
+The split test redirects your traffic to one or more different URLs.
 This can be an effective approach if you are hosting new pages on your server.

 Multivariate tests